haiku/website/content/news/2020-11-13-release-plans-and-call-for-contrib.md

 date = "2020-11-13 13:00:00+03:00"
 tags = ["r1"]

 After nearly 20 years of development, Haiku is close to its first stable release, namely R1.
 We need your help to make it happen.
-Here's a status update for R1, and latest project news.
+Here's a status update for R1 and the latest project news.

 ## Release Plans